 I’m an organic gardener so I don’t use regular fertilizer.
-My preferred fertilizer is made from fish and seaweed.
+My preferred fertilizer is Organic Neptune’s Harvest made from fish and seaweed.
 Its formula is low in nitrogen and higher in phosphorous.
 I like it because I can use it on my flowers, vegetables, herbs and houseplants.
 It’s easy to use.
-It comes concentrated and you dilute it in the amount you need.
-I can make a small amount when I am fertilizing my houseplants or a larger amount when I am fertilizing my Organic Neptune’s Harvest garlic in the spring.
+It comes in concentrated form and you dilute it in the amount you need.
+I can make a small amount when I am fertilizing my houseplants or a larger amount when I am fertilizing my garlic in the spring.

 How to Grow Hyacinth Bean Vines From Seed

 Hyacinth bean vines are most often grown from seeds.
 You should install your trellis or other support system before planting your seeds or seedlings.
 Because they have hard coverings, the seeds should be soaked overnight before you plant them.
 I use what I call the cup and saucer method.
 I soak the beans in a teacup which I cover with its saucer to keep my curious cats (or curious children if you have them) out of them.
+This is critical when I am soaking poisonous seeds.
 Because I am usually soaking different kinds of seeds, I place the seed packet under the teacup so that I know which seed is in each cup.

 You can also start your seeds indoors 4 to 6 weeks before your last frost date.
 Plant the seeds 1 inch deep in a container filled with moist soil.
 Germination should occur in 7 to 10 days.
 You can transplant your seedlings outdoors in your garden when night time temperatures are consistently warmer than 50⁰F.